What’s the lowdown?

 What is acne?

 Acne is a really common skin condition – but that doesn’t mean it’s not distressing.
 It causes black, white or red spots to appear on the face.
 Some people get acne on their back or their chest too.

 While it’s true that acne is most common in young people (around 8 in 10 teenagers develop it at some point), it can affect older people too.

 There are loads of myths about what causes spots.
-Some people think it’s to do with eating certain foods (such as chocolate or fizzy drinks) or poor hygiene, but this is complete rubbish.
-The best explanation for acne is hormonal changes and that’s why it tends to flare up during and after the already rocky ride that is puberty.
+Some people think it’s to do with eating certain foods (such as chocolate or fizzy drinks) or poor hygiene, but this is generally rubbish.
+Specific diets aren’t recommended to treat acne but a healthy balanced diet is likely to be best for your skin.⁷ Avoiding oil based products and removing makeup at the end of every day is likely to help too.⁷ However the best explanation for acne is hormonal changes and that’s why it tends to flare up during and after the already rocky ride that is puberty.

 Certain hormones cause glands in your skin to produce larger amounts of oil (called sebum) than normal.
 The sebum can interact with usually harmless bacteria on the skin, causing inflammation and pus.
 Some hormones also thicken hair follicles, causing pores to block.

 Noticed you’re more prone to spots at certain times of the month?
 You’re not alone.
 Your menstrual cycle can have a profound effect on your skin.
-Acne is also a common symptom of Polycystic Ovary Syndrome (PCOS) – a condition that can also cause irregular periods and excessive unwanted hair.
-See our guide to PCOS and see your GP if the symptoms sound familiar.
+Acne is also a common symptom of polycystic ovary syndrome (PCOS) – a condition that can also cause irregular periods and excessive unwanted hair.
+See our guide to PCOS and chat to your GP, or one of The Lowdown’s women’s health doctors if the symptoms sound familiar.